NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 - Universal Digital Token System Information and documentation will be available online in early 2021

 We provide an easy experience to claim NEUROMASTER.
 No personal data is saved.
-NEUROMASTER Tech will ensure ultimate privacy and zero sensitive data stored online.
+NEUROMASTER® Tech will ensure ultimate privacy and zero sensitive data stored online.
 "Best ethical standards ever" #HASTAG #Loyalty #ThePeople

-As long as the transaction fees are covered by the Faucet/token owner, you can claim NEUROMASTER
+As long as the transaction fees are covered by the Faucet/token owner, you can claim NEUROMASTER®

 ***

-# Referral System
+# NXR Referral System

 Your Referral URL: https://wavesclaim.com/?from=3PKNyXRHnRE1V6MhE2HD4CCcBQcwxtfWpgH